 Purdue University student's viral video claims police brutality in his arrest

 Tuggle makes the accusations in a posted Instagram video showing Selke's restraint of Tuggle during the arrest.
 The post has gone viral.
-The video is taken by a woman who claimed on the video to be Tuggle's girlfriend.
+The video is taken by a woman who could be heard saying she was Tuggle's girlfriend.

 "Stop!
 You're hurting me," Tuggle said on the video.